MileHacker Logo

 Historical Districts & Architecture

-Petrovac possesses a small old town area marked by traditional homes constructed from stone and narrow streets.
-While charming, it is not as extensive or as comprehensively preserved as, to illustrate, the Old Town of Budva or the UNESCO World Heritage site of Kotor Old Town.
-Its architecture reflects times of Venetian and local influence.
+Petrovac possesses a small old town area characterized by traditional homes constructed from stone and narrow streets.
+While charming, it is not as extensive or as comprehensively preserved as, for example, the Old Town of Budva or the UNESCO World Heritage site of Kotor Old Town.
+Its architecture reflects periods of Venetian and local influence.

 Industrial & Military Heritage